schaerjo/Microtubule-Comets/README.md

 # Microtubule-Wetting
-Code about the microtubule wetting project.
+Code about the microtubule comets project.

-We try to simulate the wetting of microtubule by proteins such as EBs and CLIP-170 proteins.
+We are simulating the wetting of microtubules by proteins such as End-Binding (EB) proteins.
 We use a phase field approach.
-The phase separation is introduced via a double well potential (different potentials are tested, but we settled on a simple (phi-a)²(phi-b)² type of potential).
+The phase separation is introduced via a double well potential (different potentials were tested, but we settled on a simple (phi-a)²(phi-b)² type of potential).
 The wetting is introduced via a surface energy h*phi.
+The microtubule is modeled as a solid cylinder.

 We are simulating different situations considering cylindrical coordinates and assuming axisymmetry:
   -an infinite MT by using periodic boundary conditions along the x-axis.
 (Simulation_Static_...)
   -a growing MT with the simulation frame moving with the growing tip.
 (Simulation_Growing_...)
-  -For both cases above, we are simullating in the absence (noFlow) and presence (withFlows) of hydrodynamic flows.
+  -For both cases above, we are simulating the dynamics in the absence (noFlow) and presence (withFlows) of hydrodynamic flows.
   -We also introduce a chemical reaction term to induce droplet evaporation. (withEvaporation)

 The dynamics of the phase field are governed by a Cahn-Hilliard equation while the dynamics of the hydrodynamic flows are governed by the Navier-Stokes equation.